snip/flightLGo/README.md

 Then run `./flightLGo`

 ## Check activity
-flightlog will output to the terminal it is started in.
+flightLGo will output to the terminal it is started in.

 ```
 Jul 21 13:42:40 mail flightLGo[22695]: Connected to OGN APRS server to track activity of <ICAO> centered on <LAT> <LOGN> with a radius of <RADIUS> km.